New Jersey has many moths, ranging from small and inconspicuous to large and showy.

 Its larvae can be found from May to October when they feed on the foliage of various trees.

-The Ailanthus Webworm Moth is considered an agricultural pest in some areas, as its larvae have been known to cause considerable damage to crops.
+In some areas, the Ailanthus Webworm Moth is considered an agricultural pest, as its larvae can cause considerable damage to crops.

-However, this moth species, the first on this list of the types of moths in New Jersey, also serves an important role in pollination and provides a food source for other animals.
+However, this moth species, the first on this list of moth types in New Jersey, also plays an important role in pollination and provides a food source for other animals.

 2. Achemon Sphinx Moth